garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 3 Local Feature Layer.md

     sceneView.setViewpointCameraAsync(camera);
     ```

 1. Compile and run your app.
-Verify that when you switch to 3D, the crime incidents display and the view is rotated and pitched:
+Verify that when you switch to 3D, the crime incidents display and the view is rotated and pitched.
+Also try the built-in 3D navigation by holding the right mouse button and moving the mouse:

     ![3D scene pitched and rotated](07-mmpk-layer-scene-rotated.jpg)